FlavScents AInsights Entry for Ethyl Butyrate (CAS: 105-54-4)

 4. Use in Flavors

-Ethyl butyrate is extensively used in the flavor industry, particularly in fruit-flavored products such as beverages, candies, and baked goods.
-It functions as a primary flavoring agent, providing a strong fruity note that enhances the overall flavor profile.
-Typical use levels in finished food products range from 2 to 50 ppm, with lower concentrations used for subtle flavoring and higher concentrations for more pronounced effects.
-Ethyl butyrate is stable under typical processing conditions, although it may degrade under extreme heat or acidic conditions.
+Ethyl butyrate is widely used in flavor formulations, particularly in fruit-flavored products such as beverages, candies, and baked goods.
+It acts as a key impact note, enhancing the perception of freshness and juiciness.
+Typical use levels in finished products range from 2 to 50 ppm, with higher concentrations used in more intense flavor profiles.
+It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature